On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Background Theory

 The particular choice of three integrations is effective in the outcome of FIK because the bulk velocity (or flow rate) is crucial to engineering analysis of internal flows as reflected by the definition of the (Fanning) friction factor,

 The result of triple integration, made dimensionless, is

 where $Re_b \equiv U_b h / \nu$.
-The first term on the right-hand side is the laminar friction factor, the second is the friction enhancement due to turbulent stresses which is distinctly weighted by distance away from the wall, and $\mathcal{I}^*_x$ is the triple integral of the streamwise inhomogeneous and transient terms.
+The first term on the right-hand side is the laminar friction factor, the second is the friction enhancement due to turbulent stresses which is weighted by distance away from the wall, and $\mathcal{I}^*_x$ is the triple integral of the streamwise inhomogeneous and transient terms.

 A vital feature of this result is that the first term is not altered when the flow becomes turbulent, but rather continues to represent the friction factor of an equivalent laminar channel flow at the same bulk Reynolds number.
 This property of the FIK relation allows the second term to be clearly interpreted as the added friction due to turbulence.
-In a way, the FIK relation may be as a comparison of a laminar and turbulent channel flow, each having the same $Re_b$.
-The weight, $1-y/h$, quantifies how turbulent fluctuations at various distances contribute to the difference in the friction factor between these two cases.
+In a way, the FIK relation may be viewed as a comparison of a laminar and turbulent channel flow, each having the same $Re_b$.
+The weight, $1-y/h$, quantifies how turbulent fluctuations at various distances contribute to the difference in the friction factor when $Re_b$ is held constant.

 As pointed out by \cite{Bannier2015}, an alternative derivation may be seen from Cauchy's formula for repeated integration,

 Consequently, the integral conservation law for the second moment of momentum about $y=h$,